pylint-dev/pylint/doc/user_guide/checkers/extensions.rst

 Dict-Init-Mutate checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:dict-init-mutate (W3301): *Dictionary mutated immediately after initialization* Dictionaries can be initialized with a single statementusing dictionary literal syntax.
+:dict-init-mutate (W3301): *Dictionary mutated immediately after initialization* Dictionaries can be initialized with a single statement using dictionary literal syntax.